 If you’re in relatively good health, you can get a simplified issue term life policy up to about 350,000 depending on your age and the carrier.

 You’ll definitely pay more than a policy requiring a life insurance medical exam, but you won’t have to jump through all the hoops.
 This is an ideal policy for someone with a busy schedule who’s not worried about paying a little more money.
 For example, many of my over-the-road truckers like this option because they never know when they’ll be home.

 The other type of no medical exam life insurance is called guaranteed issue, or graded death benefit life insurance.
-As Jeff from Life Insurance by Jeff writes in his article, these are great options if you’re either not willing to complete a life insurance physical or cannot qualify for a regular fully-underwritten policy.
+As Jeff from Good Financial Cents writes in his article, these are great options if you’re either not willing to complete a life insurance physical or cannot qualify for a regular fully-underwritten policy.

 These are very expensive policies, but sometimes the only other option for someone in poor health other than accidental death insurance.
 There’s usually a waiting period before you’re actually covered, the most common waiting period being two years.

 If you die during waiting period from natural causes, the carrier will refund your premiums paid to-date plus interest to your beneficiary.
 Most plans also require you to be at least 45 years of age before you’re eligible.